nomi-san/cefau3/README.md

 ### Install

-- You can download [lastest release]() or build with following guide.
+- You can download [lastest releases](https://github.com/wy3/cefau3/releases) or build with following guide.

 ### Build [or]